agencyenterprise/neurotechdevkit/docs/usage/loading_scenarios.md

-Scenarios provide a convenient structure to describe the environment, transcducers, and sensors.
+Scenarios provide a convenient structure to describe the environment, transducers, and sensors.
 A collection of preconfigured scenarios are provided with NDK, and can be loaded using a scenario id.

 There are currently three scenarios provided with NDK, two of which have both a 2D and 3D version.